wiit-cloud/docs/docs/_managedk8s/clusterlifecycle/deprecationpolicy/index.en.md

 If we decide to deprecate a specific Kubernetes version, we will notify you well in advance.
 The notification will include an End-of-Life announcement outlining the version's deprecation timeline.
 During that time you should plan and prepare for the upgrade of your cluster to a supported Kubernetes version before the deprecated version is removed.

-You can find the list of supported Kubernetes versions and their planned End-of-Life dates [here](/gks/about/kubernetesversions/).
-A detailed documentation about how to upgrade clusters is available [here](../upgradingacluster/).
+You can find the list of supported Kubernetes versions and their planned End-of-Life dates [here](/managedk8s/about/kubernetesversions/).

 **What Does an End-of-Life Announcement Mean for Me?**